adonisjs/legacy-docs/3.0/response.md

 #### send(body)

 Send method will end the request by sending the given data.
-You can send different data types and Adonis knows how to parse them and set correct headers for them.
+You can send different data types and AdonisJs knows how to parse them and set correct headers for them.

 ```javascript
 response.send('Hello world')